Abortion, Race, and Ethnicity

 Hardship, Anxiety, and Optimism: Racial and Partisan Disparities in Americans’ Response to COVID-19

-In the COVID-19 and American Life Survey, most Americans do not think life will return to normal until 2021.
-Financial hardships have hit many households, but minorities have been disproportionately affected by the coronavirus pandemic.
+The COVID-19 and American Life Survey finds that most Americans do not think life will return to normal until 2021.
+Financial hardships have hit many households, disproportionately affecting minorities.
 Continue Reading →